Conductive homogeneity of compact metric spaces and construction of p-energy: Self-similar sets and self-similarity of energy

 and let $\mu$ be the self-similar measure on $K$ with weight $\{r^{j_s\a_H}\}_{s \in S}$.
-Throughout this section, we presume Assumption~\ref{ALFR} and assume that $p > \dim_{AR}(K, d)$ and $K$ is $p$-conductively homogeneous.
-Under those assumptions, in particular, Assumption~\ref{ALFR}-(3), there exist $c_1, c_2 > 0$ such that
+In the rest of this section, we presume the following assumption. \assumption There exists a metric $d$ on $K$ giving the original topology of $K$ and Assumption~\ref{ALFR} holds with the metric $d$. \endassumption Under this assumption, in particular, due to Assumption~\ref{ALFR}-(3), there exist $c_1, c_2 > 0$ such that

 for any $w \in T$.
 This enable us to regard the contraction ratio of $f_s$ as $r^{j_s}$.
 From this fact, we say that the contraction ratios of $\{f_s\}_{s \in S}$ are rationally related.

 Under our assumptions, let $\s$ be the same constant as in Theorem~\ref{SUC.thm10}.
 In this case, $\mu$ is $\a_H$-Ahlfors regular with respect to the metric $d$ and $\a_H$ coincides with the Hausdorff dimension of $(K, d)$.
 Note that even if we replace the definition \eqref{CPE.eq200} of $\wE_p^m(u)$ by